noahehall/theBookOfNoah/0current/apitech.md

     - `Connection` header must be set for this header to have any meaning
   - Connection: controls whether the network connection stays open after the current transaction finishes
     - cant be used with http2

+### hop-by-hop header
+  - used by proxy servers
   - Transfer-Encoding: the form of encoding used to safely transfer the payload-body to the user
-    - is a hop-by-hop header
     - applied to a message between two nodes, not to a resource itself
+    - each segment of a multi-node connection can use different transfer-encoding values
+    - use `content-encoding` header to tcompress the data over the whole connection from end-to-end

 ### response headers
   - provides context about the response/server providing the response but doesnt related to the content of the message
   - www-authenticate: defines the authentication method that should be used to gain access to a resource. always sent along with a 401 unauthorized response
-  - proxy-authenticate: contains information on how to authenticate. see `www-authenticate`
+  - proxy-authenticate: contains information on how to authenticate to gain access to a resource behind a proxy server
+    - the proxy server authenticates the request before transmitting the request any further
+    - sent with a `407 proxy authentication required`
   - x-content-type-options: informs the client that `content-type` headers should not be changed and must be followed
     - a way for servers to opt out of mime sniffing, e.g. when the mime type is deliberately configured
     - requesting blocking due to nosniff for script and style